 Goat meat is commonly known as mutton in India.
 However, lamb and mutton are generically sheep meat but are different in certain ways.
 A sheep in its first year is a lamb and the meat of such sheep is lamb meat.
 Mutton is the meat of sheep that is older than two years.
 Lamb is also lean meat when compared to mutton.
 Mutton has a considerably high amount of fat when compared to lamb.
 Mutton has a stronger flavoured deep red coloured meat, whereas lamb has a mild flavour and is pink or pale red coloured.

-My collection of lamb and goat meat recipes
+Here is my collection of lamb and goat meat recipes.

 Lamb Rogan Josh: Rogan josh is a staple of Kashmiri cuisine and is one of the main dishes of the Kashmiri multi-course meal (wazwan).